bipul724/price-tracker/docs/prd.md

 Acceptance criteria:

-- A developer can launch Playwright with a visible browser locally.
+- A developer can launch Playwright with a visible browser locally via a CLI command (not an HTTP endpoint; Render has no display).
-- The headed mode follows the same extraction logic as production as far as possible.
+- The headed mode uses the same scraper code as production, with slowed-down actions.
 - A demo scenario can show a slow or failed response and the retry/failure handling.

 ## 7. Non-Functional Requirements